 Oversleeping is when you’re consistently getting more than the recommended amount of sleep at night.
 If you oversleep from time to time, it’s probably not a cause for concern, but if you find yourself constantly needing to sleep an excessive amount of hours each day, you might have a problem.
 These are some of the side effects of oversleeping.

-A 2008 study found that people who underslept and overslept consistently over six years gained more weight than those who slept the recommended amount each night.
+A 2017 study found that people who underslept and overslept consistently over six years gained more weight and were at a higher risk for type 2 diabetes than those who slept the recommended amount each night.
 Those who slept more than nine hours during the study were more likely to become obese.

 Pain and inflammation